-2020 - 2021ANNUAL REPORT A LETTER FROM THE COMMITTEE CHAIR Dear Community Member, On November 7, 2006, voters in the Palomar Community College District approved a \$694 million facilities bond measure (Proposition M) under the rules established by Prop 39.
+Dear Community Member, On November 7, 2006, voters in the Palomar Community College District approved a \$694 million facilities bond measure (Proposition M) under the rules established by Prop 39.
 Under the rules of Prop 39, an independent citizen's oversight committee (ICOC) was first established September 26, 2006.
-It is now my pleasure to present the 2020-2021 ICOC Annual Report.
+It is now my pleasure to present the 2021-2022 ICOC Annual Report.
 This Annual Report is made available to District residents, in fulfillment of the role of the ICOC, as specified by law, and to provide a report on the investment activities accomplished.
-The District made significant progress on the design of several Prop M projects, including the new football and softball stadiums and athletics fieldhouse project at the San Marcos campus.
-Construction on the remodel of the existing pool on the San Marcos campus, was nearly completed.
-Construction was also completed on the Fallbrook photovoltaic project.
-Finally, there was substantial progress in the design phase of the new Fallbrook Education Center building, known as "Fallbrook 40".
-In October 2020, the District completed a bond refunding process, saving taxpayers \$21.2 million in future debt payments.
-In the summer 2021, the District sought volunteers to fill two vacancies of the ICOC; one member active in a business organization representing the business community located in the District, and one member active in a senior citizens' organization.
-The District approved the volunteers to fill these vacancies at the September 2021 Governing Board meeting.
 The ICOC is responsible for reviewing expenditures to ensure that bond proceeds are spent only for the purposes set forth in Proposition M. To the best of its knowledge, the Committee reports the District is in full compliance with the responsibilities as described in Article XIIIA of the California State Constitution.
 With this report, the ICOC members assure the community that Proposition M bond expenditures have been issued properly, and only for projects identified in the bond measure and that no measures or monies were used unlawfully for teacher and administration salaries or other operating expenses.
+Despite the continued pandemic, the District continued to make progress on the design phase of several Prop M projects in 2021-2022, including the football and softball stadiums at the San Marcos campus.
+This project broke ground in October 2022.
+Also at the San Marcos campus, the aquatics improvement project was completed.
+The design phase of the new Fallbrook Education Center building, known as "Fallbrook 40" was also completed and has moved on to the Construction Plan phase.
+On June 17, 2022, the ICOC recognized Sara Rosenfeld for her service as a community at-large member for six years and three consecutive terms.
+During 2021-2022, due to unforeseen vacancies, the District sought volunteers to fill ICOC vacancies on three occasions.
+Without interruption to the duties assigned all vacancies were filled by September 6, 2022.
 The members of the ICOC look forward to continuing our work with District staff.
 We thank you for your ongoing support and confidence in the Palomar Community College District and the vision it has for the future of education in North San Diego County and the region.
-Sincerely, Glen Winn Chair, Independent Citizens' Oversight Committee 2020 - 2021 COMMITTEE MEMBERS Rachel Alazar, Student Enrolled and Active in a Community College, Support Organization Rachel Beld, Member in a Business Organization Representing the Business Community Vicki Betz, Member in a Support Organization for Palomar College Michael Hunsaker, Vice-Chair, Member of a Taxpayers' Association Mary Jurgensen, Member Member of a Senior Citizens' Organization Sarah Rosenfield, Member of the Community-at-Large Glen Winn, Chair, Community Member-at-large GOVERNING BOARD JULY 2020 - DECEMBER 2020 Nina Deerfield Mark Evilsizer John J. Halcón, Ph.D.
-Nancy Ann Hensch Norma Miyamoto Rachel Alazar GOVERNING BOARD JANUARY 2021 - JUNE 2021 Mark Evilsizer Christian Garcia Norma Miyamoto Brian Olson Roberto Rodriguez Rachel Alazar INTERIM SUPERINTENDENT/PRESIDENT Jack Kahn, Ph.D.
+Sincerely, Rachel Beld Chair, Independent Citizens' Oversight Committee

-ABOUT PROPOSITION M On November 7, 2006, voters in the District's service area approved Proposition M, a \$694 million facilities bond measure, enabling the District to: - Upgrade nursing and emergency medical career training labs - Modernize outdated science, computer and job training labs/equipment - Upgrade electrical and technology infrastructure - Repair/replace deteriorated roofs, plumbing, lighting, heating and ventilation systems - Improve energy efficiency - Modernize/replace outdated classrooms and student support facilities - · Complete safety upgrades to College buildings and grounds The Independent Citizens' Oversight Committee monitors the expenditure of funds from the Proposition M General Obligation Bond to ensure that bond revenues are expended only for the purposes described and that no bond funds are used for any faculty or administrative salaries or other operating expenses.
-Proposition M was authorized pursuant to paragraph (3) of subdivision (b) of Section 1 of Article XIIIA of the California Constitution, and subdivision (b) of Section 18 of Article XVI of the California Constitution in accordance with the requirements of the Strict Accountability in Local School Construction Bond Act of 2000 (Prop 39).
+About Proposition M On November 7, 2006, voters in the District's service area approved Proposition M, a \$694 million facilities bond measure, enabling the District to: - Upgrade nursing and emergency medical career training labs - Modernize outdated science, computer and job training labs/equipment - Upgrade electrical and technology infrastructure - Repair/replace deteriorated roofs, plumbing, lighting, heating and ventilation systems - Improve energy efficiency - Modernize/replace outdated classrooms and student support facilities - Complete safety upgrades to College buildings and grounds The Independent Citizens' Oversight Committee monitors the expenditure of funds from the Proposition M General Obligation Bond to ensure that bond revenues are expended only for the purposes described and that no bond funds are used for any faculty or administrative salaries or other operating expenses.
+Proposition M was authorized pursuant to paragraph (3) of subdivision (b) of Section I of Article XIIIA of the California Constitution, and subdivision (b) of Section 18 of Article XVI of the California Constitution in accordance with the requirements of the Strict Accountability in Local School Construction Bond Act of 2000 (Prop 39).